+91-8058211211 info@tourmitra.com

 Silent witness to time, majestic and high

-Valmiki National Park, Bihar: Where Nature and Mythology Intertwine
+Gangotri National Park, Uttarakhand: Where Nature and Spirituality Converge

-Introduction Nestled in the northern reaches of Bihar, Valmiki National Park is a testament to the exquisite biodiversity and cultural heritage of the region.
-Covering an area of approximately 899 square kilometers, it stands as a sanctuary for rare and endangered species.
-With its dense forests, meandering rivers, and diverse flora and fauna, Valmiki National Park offers a sanctuary for those seeking solace in the embrace of nature's untouched wilderness.
-A Tapestry of Nature and Mythology Valmiki National Park is located in the West Champaran district of Bihar, known for its historical and cultural significance.
-The park derives its name from the ancient sage Valmiki, who is believed to have composed the epic Ramayana in these very forests.
-The park is characterized by its lush Sal...
+Introduction Nestled in the lap of the majestic Himalayas, Gangotri National Park is a testament to the breathtaking beauty and spiritual significance of Uttarakhand.
+Covering an area of approximately 2,390 square kilometers, it stands as a sanctuary for rare and endangered species.
+With its rugged terrain, pristine glaciers, and diverse flora and fauna, Gangotri National Park offers a sanctuary for those seeking solace in the embrace of nature's untouched wilderness.
+A Himalayan Jewel Gangotri National Park is located in the Uttarkashi district of Uttarakhand, known for its sacred sites and stunning natural landscapes.
+The park is named after the holy river Ganga (Ganges), which originates from the Gangotri Glacier.
+The region is characterized by its towering peaks, high-altitude...